Fire Chief Andy Bacidore

-LaSalle Fire Department is currently taking applications for Volunteer Firefighters and Volunteer EMTs.
-See application to the right.
-Minimal Requirements for these positions can be found in the Application Process document.
+LaSalle Fire Department is currently accepting applications for Volunteer Firefighters and Volunteer EMTs.
+The application is available for download to the right.
+Minimum requirements and benefits for these positions can be found in the respective Firefighter and EMT brochures.

 The Mission of LaSalle Fire and Emergency Services are to protect the lives and property of all residents and visitors of the City of LaSalle, Illinois.
 This shall be accomplished through fire prevention, public education, emergency medical services and full use of available resources in the mitigation of all disasters either natural or man-made.
 The members of LaSalle Fire and Emergency Services are committed to providing courteous, professional, well-prepared Fire/Rescue and EMS services, made possible through the commitment and dedication of our personnel.
 We strive to make the City of LaSalle a better and safer place to live, work and visit.

 The LaSalle Fire and Emergency Services is a combination department consisting of four full time Firefighter/Emergency Medical Technicians, six full time Emergency Medical Techician-Paramedics and a compliment of paid on call Firefighter/Emergency Medical Technicians and Medical First Responder Professionals.
 We are licensed by the Illinois Department of Public Health as an Advance Life Support Emergency Medical Service.
 LaSalle Fire and Emergency Services works hard to always be prepared through training, staffing, and equipment to respond to emergencies and to control the situations found and minimize hazards to achieve a safe environment for our residents.

 The Department has members trained and offer the following services to its residents and visitors through the department or in partnership with the local division of the Illinois Mutual Aid Box Alarm System (MABAS).

 - Advance Life Support Emergency Medical Transport Services.